xyliatgithub/IntroInfoSec-2026/Lab4_New/readme.md

 The learning objective of this lab is for students to gain the first-hand experience on the machine learning based spam filters and related adversarial attacks.
 Coding experience is recommended, so you might want to work with someone with programming backgrounds.

-## Lab Manual

-The lab manual is a notebook (ipynb) file.
-You will find textboxes and code blocks to work on for a set of questions and task.
-You don't need to write a separate report for this lab.
-Please include all your answers and code in the lab manual for submission.
-Please explain clearly your ideas and steps as instructed.
-Remember to save regularly when you are working on the notebook.

-The dataset needed for this lab is in this Git folder called messages.csv.

 ## Environment Setup

 For this lab, you will need to use google colab, and you need a google account to use it.
 If you have never used google colab or jupyter notebook before, you can go through this tutorial first: https://colab.research.google.com/github/cs231n/cs231n.github.io/blob/master/python-colab.ipynb.

-### Use of Google Colab

-Open the link https://colab.research.google.com/notebooks/.
-Then just upload the notebook file you download from the Canvas.
-Then you can work on the notebook file directly.

 ## Introduction